david-c-street/tech-writing-samples/index.md

     ['Slack', 'BUSINESS', '4.4', '51510', 'Varies with device', '5,000,000+', 'Free', '0', 'Everyone', 'Business', 'August 2, 2018', 'Varies with device', 'Varies with device']

 Two entries are identical and one has a few more reviews.
-The repeat data is likely taken at different times.
+The repeat entries were likely collected at different times.
 Let's keep only the most recent entry, which means the entry with the most reviews.

 **Write a function to keep the one duplicate entry with the most reviews**